 As a journalist, you would either hear your editor refer to your nut graf or see the word written out on one of your stories after it had been edited.
 You would not, however, see the term in a proper sentence.

-Also spelled nut graph, nut 'graph, nutgraph or nutgraf, the term is a derivative of the expression "in a nutshell" combined with the word paragraph to explain the essential theme of the story.
-A writer may refer to the act of writing a nut graf as "nutshelling," while the writer is called the "nutsheller".
+The term is a derivative of the expression "in a nutshell" combined with the word paragraph to explain the essential theme of the story.
+A writer may refer to the act of writing a nut graf as "nutshelling," while the writer is called the "nutsheller."
 An article or story's nut graf serves a few different purposes, including:

-- Justifying the point of the story by directing readers to supporting material that helps readers see why the story is important.
+- Justifying the point of the story by directing readers to the supporting material that helps readers see why the story is important

-- Provides a transition from the lead to the rest of the story.
+- Providing a transition from the lead to the rest of the story

-- Tells readers why the story matters at this point in time.
+- Telling readers why the story matters at this point in time

 For example, a story about unemployment statistics written in news style might start out with a lead like: "Federal grants for new job creation in booming in Chicago, but unemployment rates are soaring, according to statistics released by the Federal Employment Agency Thursday."